 The answer is, it might be the cause of your aches but it shouldn’t be!

-This article will bust the misconception that spending time in a recliner is bad for your back.
-In fact, recliners can be good for your back and your health … as long as you choose the right one for YOU!
+In turn, we aim to bust the misconception that spending time in a recliner is bad for your back.
+In fact, this article will explain how recliners can be good for your back and your health … as long as you choose the right one for YOU!